-In this paper, we demonstrate the pathway to deliver 55% brake thermal efficiency using an opposed-piston two-stroke heavy-duty engine.
-First, we present model correlation to measured dynamometer data for the Achates Power OP 4.9L multi-cylinder research engine.
-We discuss the design of the research engine, its air handling system and performance and emission development.
-Next, we extend the correlated models to predict performance for a 9.8L multi-cylinder heavy-duty OP Engine.
-The unique way of operating the OP multi-cylinder engine with thermal barrier coating shows a clear pathway for meeting 55% brake thermal efficiency.
-We also demonstrate that this engine gives close to 48% BTE at rated power conditions.
-Advanced technological concepts such as various waste heat recovery system have not been included in the predictions, which will always increase the BTE further.
-OP Engines offer a commercially viable technology for heavy-duty engines that provides 55% BTE while simultaneously satisfying current emission standards.
+In this paper, results are presented that demonstrate the pathway to deliver 55% brake thermal efficiency using an opposed-piston two-stroke heavy-duty engine.
+First, correlation to measured dynamometer data for the two-stroke OP 4.9L multi-cylinder research engine are discussed followed by discussion on, design of the research engine, its air handling system and performance and emission development.
+Next, the correlated models are extended to predict performance for a 9.8L multi-cylinder heavy-duty two-stroke OP Engine.
+The unique way of operating the two-stroke OP multicylinder engine with thermal barrier coating shows a clear pathway for meeting 55% brake thermal efficiency at engine operating condition representing part-load conditions.
+Same engine also achieves 48% BTE at rated power conditions and 51% BTE at peak-torque conditions.
+Advanced technological concepts such as various waste heat recovery system have not been included in the predictions, which would increase the BTE further.
+Two-stroke OP Engines offer a commercially viable technology for heavy-duty engines that provides 55% BTE while simultaneously satisfying current emission standards.

-Achates Power OP Research Engine Specifications
+Multi-Cylinder Two-Stroke OP Research Engine Specifications

-The Achates Power OP single cylinder research engine has been in testing since 2012 and the three-cylinder 4.9L research engine since 2014.
+The Achates Power two-stroke OP single cylinder research engine has been in testing since 2012 and the Achates Power two-stroke OP 4.9L three-cylinder research engine since 2014.
 The multi-cylinder research engine was originally designed to accommodate air-handling components that could provide flexibility in running various operating conditions, including very high power and high torque conditions.
-Because of this research engine, various torque and power requirements for different applications have been met at Achates Power.
-More details on this OP research engine can be found in literature [1-5].
+Because of this research engine, various torque and power requirements for different applications have been met investigated.
+More details on this OP research engine can be found in literature [1, 2, 3, 4, 5].